The Lioness of Leith

 - Notable dish: Pork schnitzel

-- Music on stereo: An eclectic mix from Etta James to Bowie
+- Music on stereo: Eclectic mix from across the decades

 - Live entertainment: Sunday night acoustic sessions